 The Octave effect is a must-have either on your pedalboard or in one of your pre-configured effect chains on your multi-effects processor.

 You can also recreate the sound of a cello and play a few bass lines in pizzicato.
-Let’s watch an example with this video that shows a bass effect created with the Hotone Ampero or the Hotone Ampero One.
+Let’s watch an example with this video that shows a bass effect created with an effects processor like the Hotone Ampero or the Hotone Ampero II Stomp.

 Which octave effect should I choose?

 There are two types of octave effects: monophonic and polyphonic.
 Most octave effects are monophonic, which means that they process only one note at a time.
 Other models can handle polyphony and therefore allow playing chords.
 A monophonic model will do fine with pizzicatos, but as soon as you use the bow, it is likely to have trouble transcribing the signal.

 For this reason, and considering the complexity of the sound produced by the bow, it is better to choose a polyphonic model when playing a bowed string instrument.
 Before making up your mind, check out the favorite pedals and effects of other violinists from around the world by reading our article on this topic, ask other violinists, or ask your guitarist friends.
 If a guitarist notices any signal loss with his Octave pedal, then forget it!
 If a pedal is not able to handle the signal of a guitar properly, it will have even more trouble interpreting the signal of a bowed string instrument.

 You can try using the Octave effect with some gain as Jack White did with his very saturated riff.
 However, be aware that the complexity inherent to bow playing complicates the use of an octave effect after a heavy saturation, or after a large succession of effects.
 You may experience problems interpreting the incoming signal due to such extreme saturation and the complexity of the frequencies that need to be analyzed…